-For our Indonesian operations, UP/PT SSS have successfully obtained the RSPO certificate for the entire HGU area of 6,717.62 Ha in December 2019.
-HGU refers to the certificate on land cultivation rights title issued by the Government of Indonesia.
-The Time Bound Plan for the balance uncertified areas will be in tandem with the issuance of HGU certificates by the Government of Indonesia.
-This is expected to be obtained by 2023.
-For our Plasma scheme smallholders, the full certification is expected by 2023 subject to the issuance of individual land certificates by the local government.
-Today, all of our estates and mills in Malaysia are fully certified against the new RSPO Principles and Criteria 2018 (Malaysian National Interpretation 2019) which demonstrates a stringent compliance with No Deforestation, No New Planting on Peat regardless its Depth and No Exploitation of Workers and Local Communities (NDPE).
+For our Plasma scheme smallholders, the full certification is expected latest by 2025 subject to the issuance of individual land certificates by the local government.

+Today, all our estates and mills in Malaysia are fully certified against the new RSPO Principles and Criteria 2018 (Malaysian National Interpretation 2019) which demonstrates a stringent compliance with No Deforestation, No New Planting on Peat regardless its Depth and No Exploitation of Workers and Local Communities (NDPE).